jingquanalex/workshop_threejs_2021/readme.md

 uniform vec3 objColor; // Color of the object (in linear space)
 ```

-First, we ensure that the light position vector is normalized.
-We ensure the normal and the light vector are normalized so that the resulting value is within the range of 0 to 1 (normalized) as well.
-Since we know the normal vectors we provided as vertex attributes are normalized, we don't have to do it again, however, in some cases, you may need to renormalized vectors in the fragment shader even though it is already normalized in the vertex shader, due to interpolation.
+We need to ensure the normal and the light direction vector are normalized so that the computed lambert shading model (N dot L) is normalized as well (i.e. between 0 and 1).

 ```glsl
 // Compute the diffuse term based on the lambert shading model (N .
 L)